DorkOS

 Registration

-When you approve a discovery candidate, Mesh registers it as a full agent in the system.
-Registration involves several steps:
+When you approve a candidate, Mesh registers it as a full agent:

-1. ID generation — A ULID is assigned, providing a unique, time-ordered identifier for the agent.
+1. ID generation — A ULID is assigned, providing a unique, time-ordered identifier.

-2. Manifest creation — An AgentManifest is assembled from the discovery hints merged with any overrides you provide (custom name, description, capabilities, etc.).
+2. Manifest creation — An AgentManifest is assembled from discovery hints merged with any overrides you provide.

 3. Manifest persistence — A .dork/agent.json file is written to the agent's project directory.
-This file serves as a portable marker that survives re-scans and can be committed to version control.
+This file survives re-scans and can be committed to version control.

 4. Registry insertion — The agent is inserted into the SQLite-backed registry with its manifest, project path, namespace, and scan root.

-5. Relay endpoint — If Relay is enabled, a Relay endpoint is automatically registered for the agent at relay.agent.{namespace}.{agentId}, enabling it to receive messages from other agents.
+5. Relay endpoint — If Relay is enabled, a Relay endpoint is automatically registered for the agent, enabling it to receive messages from other agents.

-You can also register an agent directly by project path without running a discovery scan.
-This is useful when you know exactly which directory contains an agent and want to skip the scan overhead.
-Direct registration requires you to provide at minimum the agent name and runtime type.
+You can also register an agent directly by project path without running a discovery scan, which is useful when you know exactly which directory to target.

 The Agent Manifest